Jacksonville Sheriff's Office: Organization

 The JSO is headed by the sheriff, a Florida constitutional officer elected to a four-year term.
 By virtue of Jacksonville's consolidated city-county status, the sheriff combines the functions of police chief of Jacksonville and sheriff of Duval County.
 He is one of the few popularly elected police chiefs in the country.

-The sheriff appoints his own senior staff from Undersheriff to Assistant Chiefs.
+The sheriff appoints his own senior staff, from undersheriff to commanders.
 All sworn members of the JSO are sworn in by the sheriff and are considered under the Florida constitution as his/her deputies.
-All sworn members of the JSO are Law Enforcement Officers (LEO) or Correctional Officers with all powers allowed by state law to carry firearms and make arrest.
-JSO also employs Community Service Officers, who are unsworn personnel that respond to primarily traffic-related incidents not requiring the full police powers of a sworn officer.
+All sworn members of the JSO are law enforcement officers (LEO) or correctional officers with all powers allowed by state law to carry firearms and make arrest.
+JSO also employs community service officers, who are unsworn personnel that respond to primarily traffic-related incidents not requiring the full police powers of a sworn officer.

-Departments

-The Sheriff's Office is divided into five departments, each sub-divided into divisions, sections, units, zones, and squads.
-Each department is commanded by a director with the rank director of a department.
-Each division is commanded by a chief.
-The department and its sections are as follows.
+The Sheriff's Office is divided into five departments, each sub-divided into divisions, sections, units, and squads.
+Each department is commanded by a director with the rank of director of a department.
+Each division is commanded by a division chief; each section is headed by a Commander (formerly Assistant Chief).
+The departments are organized as follows: